dlce-eva/dlce-eva/doc/cldf_for_dummies.md

 What to do instead depends on what approach you want to use.
 In this example, I will show a very basic approach that does not make use of SQL or other relational database conventions.
 Instead, we simply rename some of the columns in each table and then do a direct match.
-You can do this with pandas in Python, dplyr in R, "manually" in spreadsheet programs etc.
+When we do the match after the renaming we could rely on dplyr or pandas finding the right columns automatically, but the best thing would still be to write out the by-arguments explicitly.

 We need to first determine which column names occur in multiple tables with different information.
 They are: "ID" and "Name".
 All the other column names are unique across all tables.
 We will